Tonny-1001/CopyCleaner/README.md

 Program scans all files in the specified directory and creates a hash from each file and then checks whether any of the generated hashes have repeated, if so, it means that the file is duplicate and it needs to be deleted.

 ### TODO:
-- [ ] Rewrite program using rich library just for better look
+- [ ] Rewrite program using curses library just for better look and better mechanics
-- [ ] Make app look good (curses library)